Active Student Organizations

 The ACLU at King Hall works to preserve and guarantee the protections of the Constitution's Bill of Rights.
 We aim to extend these freedoms to segments of our population who have traditionally been denied their rights, including people of color; lesbians, gay men, bisexuals, and transgendered people; women; mental-health patients; prisoners; people with disabilities; and the poor.

 The ACLU at King Hall will be working to increase fair access to our constitutionally guaranteed right to the ballot and increasing awareness of the human and civil right abuses occurring in our time.
+The ACLU has always been committed to providing legal aid to the underprivileged.
+However, the ACLU does not discriminate as to whom we extend our services.
+The ACLU has been known to represent parties regardless of socioeconomic or political stance.
 Activities and events include poll observation, voting registration, educational events and lobbying visits.

 Ag Law is a newer organization for students who have an interest in legal issues surrounding agriculture, including debates about biotechnology, environmental impacts, and labor.

 The American Bar Association is the major national professional organization for attorneys.
 The Law Student Division provides students an opportunity to participate in the ABA while still in law school.
 Through the LSD, law students can become involved at national, circuit and local levels.
 The ABA-LSD offers such programs as the Volunteer Income Tax Assistance Program, the Client Counseling Competition and the National Appellate Advocacy Competition.
 Members receive subscriptions to the ABA Journal and The Student Lawyer.
 Also, they may join Sections focusing on different substantive areas of practice such as Antitrust, Torts and Insurance, and Science and Technology.
 Section members receive publications and monographs by leaders in the field.